DIR is now evaluating patients to receive treatment for CCSVI (Chronic Cerebrospinal Venous Insufficiency).

 This is a narrowing of the neck and chest veins draining the brain and upper spinal cord which may contribute to the progression of MS. Studies linking MS and CCSVI are inconclusive.
 Some studies have suggested a link while others have not.
 In addition, the criteria used to diagnose CCSVI has not been adequately established.

-Overall the procedure is considered safe.
-We were participating in a IRB approved study that is closely monitored for any adverse events.
-This study is currently temporarily not enrolling patients because of its IDE (Investigational Device Exemption) status that is currently in negotiation with the FDA.
 There have been rare occurrences of clot formation at the angioplasty site (3-5%).
 The FDA has received report of one patient (not from our center) who died from bleeding in the brain and one patient who suffered paralysis from a stroke.
-Other rare events include stent migration (we only use stents when necessary), venous injury, blood clots in a brain vein, cranial nerve damage, and abdominal bleeding.
+Other rare events include venous injury, blood clots in a brain vein, cranial nerve damage, and abdominal bleeding.

-We can be reached at: 937-424-2580 or by email at [email protected].
+We can be reached at: 937-424-2580.
 Our dedicated staff for CCSVI patients will help facilitate your tests, consultation, and procedure.

 Our center is located at 3075 Governor’s Place Blvd Suite #120, Dayton, OH 45409.

 Setting up an appointment with us is easy!
 Just submit an inquiry to our website at www.daytonir.com.
-Once you have submitted your form, one of our CCSVI coordinators will contact you within 24-48 hours to confirm a date and time for your procedure.
-You may also contact our office at (937) 424-2580 and our CCSVI coordinator will be able to assist you.
+Once you have submitted your form, one of our CCSVI coordinators will try to contact you within 48 hours to confirm a date and time for your procedure.
+You may also contact our office at (937) 424-2580 or our CCSVI coordinator, (937)-389-6979, for scheduling and basic information.

 Yes.
 We have been treating patients from Canada and are open to treating patients from other countries around the world.

-We also encourage you to send a copy of your CD to our office address listed above, Attn: CCSVI Patient Coordinator.
+Yes.
+If you are able to, please send a copy of your CD and report to our office address 3075 Governor’s Place Blvd Suite #120, Dayton, OH 45409, Attn: CCSVI Patient Coordinator.

 The procedure includes the venographic evaluation of the jugular and azygos veins (Zamboni protocol).
 Treatment typically involves venoplasty of the jugular veins and the azygos vein.

-To help prevent blood clots from forming inside of the veins after the procedure, all of our patients are placed on a blood thinner after the procedure if appropriate.
-The blood thinner that we use is called Lovenox and will be given to you following your procedure or at the time of your consultation.
-There may be an additional cost associated with your Lovenox (please see “Costs” section below).
-Lovenox may be offered in coordination with your primary care physician.
+To help prevent blood clots from forming inside of the veins after the procedure, all of our patients are placed on a regimen of an anticoagulant and blood thinner after the procedure.
+After the procedure you may start taking the anticoagulant for 6 weeks, once you have finished the anticoagulant you may start taking the blood thinner for 6 weeks.
+Both medications may be offered in coordination with your primary care physician.

 Your procedure is performed on an outpatient basis.
 This means that you will check-in in the morning, have the procedure, and be allowed to leave our center after the procedure and after you meet our discharge criteria.